7 Healthy Beverages You Should Drink During Pregnancy

 Image: Shutterstock

 Who doesn’t love a cool glass of lemonade?
-A great way to stay hydrated, a glass of lemonade also provides vitamin C. If morning sickness is getting you down, lemonade will be a good option for you (3).
+It’s a great way to stay hydrated, and it also supplies you with vitamin C during pregnancy.
+If morning sickness is getting you down, lemonade will be a good option for you (3).

 Lemon water is widely recognized for its ability to alleviate nausea in pregnant women.
 Kelsey Selene, a mother, shares that she got relief from pregnancy nausea after incorporating lemon water into her routine.
 She explains, “In the beginning, when I had the most nausea, I drank lemon water.
 I would take a big glass of water, take fresh lemons, and squeeze a whole lemon (if not at least half of a lemon) into a big glass of water.
 For whatever reason, the lemon water totally cut out my nausea.
 Whenever I was feeling queasy, I would just drink some of it, and it went away.
 It was like a miracle drink and was very helpful (i).”